 The questionnaire is different from the other FEAST assessments.
-It is not a test as such which candidates will pass or fail.
-It does, however, give a picture of you as a person in so far as this will be relevant to the job for which you have applied.
 There are no wrong or right answers.
+It does, however, give a picture of you as a person in so far as this will be relevant to the job for which you applied.

 The questionnaire asks you to rate yourself in relation to a number of questions on a simple scale from 1-5.
 The questionnaire is easy to complete but full instructions are given to you on screen before you begin.
 You should try to answer naturally and instinctively and not to spend a long time on each answer.
 There is no time limit as such but we would expect you to finish in around 35-40 minutes.

 The Air Navigation Service Provider (ANSP) to whom you have applied may supplement the FEAST tests with other tests.
 Usually you will attend a job interview at the end of the process.
 The ANSP will give you further information separately with regard to other tests in addition to FEAST.

 Please note that not all FEAST user organisations will always make use of all FEAST tests on offer.